TSVRtheProg/Face-Mask-Detection-CNN/README.md

 ## Project Overview

 Welcome to the Face Mask Detection project!
-This innovative project utilizes Convolutional Neural Networks (CNN) to accurately identify whether individuals in images are wearing face masks.
-In an era where health and safety are paramount, this project aims to contribute to public safety measures by leveraging the power of deep learning.
+This significant approaches use Convolutional Neural Networks (CNN) to properly detect whether persons in photos are wearing face masks.
+In an era where safety and health are critical, our project intends to contribute to improving public safety by using the potential of deep learning.

 ## Objective